 Behavior in a Tank Environment

-Brown Nerocaridina shrimps are great tank occupants as they are peaceful and social creatures with a knack for constantly exploring their habitat through active swimming.
+Brown Neocaridina shrimps are great tank occupants as they are peaceful and social creatures with a knack for constantly exploring their habitat through active swimming.
 They are mostly active at night and tend to flock in groups towards food sources, or hiding places.

 Setting Up the Ideal Tank for Chocolate Shrimp